 ■ Support for ArcWeb Services in ArcGIS Desktop was previously provided by the 'ArcWeb Toolbar For ArcGIS' which was available to ArcWeb Services subscribers as a separate free download.
-In 9.2 support for ArcWeb Services has been built into the core ArcGIS Desktop product and there is no longer a separate toolbar that has to be downloaded.
+In 9.2 support for ArcWeb Services has been built into ArcGIS Desktop and there is no longer a separate toolbar that has to be downloaded.
 ArcWeb Services subscribers can access the services from ArcGIS Desktop out-of-the-box without having to install or download anything else.